karthickai/tflite/tflite-dist/include/tensorflow/lite/g3doc/inference_with_metadata/task_library/bert_question_answerer.md

 The `BertQuestionAnswerer` API expects a TFLite model with mandatory [TFLite Model Metadata](../../convert/metadata.md).

-The Metadata should meet the following requiresments:
+The Metadata should meet the following requirements:

 *   `input_process_units` for Wordpiece/Sentencepiece Tokenizer